Monsters of Morningside

 Gently he set the carved creatures down.
 "I'll be back," he whispered.

-Feeling suddenly clammy, he crept toward the front door with its fogged glass window, through which he could see ghostly shapes moving up the walk.
+Feeling clammy, he crept toward the front door with its fogged glass window, through which he could see ghostly shapes moving up the walk.

 One of those shapes is the Goblin!